HenrySck075/Disconsole/README.md

+!!!
+If you're planning to use this, please use the [textual](https://github.com/HenrySck075/Disconsole/tree/textual) branch instead !!!

 # another copy of discord on terminal !!!

 but the thing is, this one tries to mimic the discord ui as much as possible